alt-romes/alt-romes.github.io/posts/2026-01-25-from-side-project-to-kickstarter-a-walkthrough.md

 The second order, on October 19th, included three copies of the same deck of cards, properly packaged, using various different sizes/textures for the cards and for the boxes.
-The price for printing a single deck of 90 cards with a rigid box was close to 50€, without shipping.
+The price for printing each single deck of 90 cards with a rigid box was close to 50€, without shipping.
 The values are much more reasonable when buying at scale, but for that I need the backing through Kickstarter: